 Through additive manufacturing approaches, Situated Systems (2016) - in collaboration with Ingrid Burrington, Deb Chachra, and Sherri Wasserman - reflexively explores the effects of the military-industrial complex on San Francisco’s technology industries and culture.

-Georgina was awarded her PhD in Science and Technology Studies by SPRU, University of Sussex, which investigated how stigma shaped the industrial dynamics of the adult entertainment industry, and technological.
-She holds an MBiochem in Molecular and Cellular Biochemistry with History and Philosophy of Science from Oxford University.
+Georgina holds a PhD in Science and Technology Studies from SPRU, University of Sussex, and an undergraduate degree in Biochemistry and History of Science from Oxford University.